How it works

-When you join Concourse, we'll help you enroll in a bachelor's degree program offered by a partner university.
+When you join Concourse, we'll help you enroll in a bachelor's degree program offered by one of our partner universities.

 Our founding degree partner is Southern New Hampshire University (SNHU), a private, non-profit university established in 1932 — and, more specifically, a SNHU program called College for America (CfA).

-What makes CfA special is that it's "competency-based."
+Beyond the particulars of the degree program, what makes CfA special is that it's "competency-based."
 What this means is that instead of earning credit by spending a certain number of hours in class, in CfA you'll earn credit by demonstrating your mastery of a given skill or concept.
-This will help you learn better and — often — faster (because you can spend less time on topics you know well, and more time on topics that are challenging).
+This will help you learn better — and faster (because you can spend less time on topics you know well, and more time on topics that are challenging).

-When you enroll in Concourse, you'll also be paired with an academic coach, whom you'll meet with weekly.
-Your academic coach is your point person for all questions Concourse — there to help you navigate the curriculum, troubleshoot academic issues, connect with resources, craft an academic plan.
-And even when you’re not scheduled for a meeting in-person or on the phone, your coach is just an email or text away.
+When you enroll in Concourse, we’ll pair you with a personal coach.
+Your coach is your point person for all questions Concourse — there to help you navigate the curriculum, troubleshoot academic issues, connect with resources, and craft your academic plan.

 Step 4: The Microcampus